& CHANGU CHANGU MOTO

 We plant a variety of different trees, always specific to the area and purpose.
 On mountain tops and river banks, we plant fast growing native trees, creating natural biodiversity and binding the soil together, reducing erosion and landslides.
 In schools we plant trees that are traditionally used to mark the school boundary, as well as trees that provide shade.
 In prisons we plant trees that nitrogen fix the soil, boosting the soils natural fertility increasing crop yields.
 We support communities to grow sustainable and diverse forests; providing shelter, a food source and a sustainable source of timber.

-Crucial to the success of our work is education.
-Teaching about the importance of trees locally and globally, the process of germinating, planting and protecting, as well as coppicing and agroforestry techniques.
+Crucial to our success is education.
+Teaching the importance of trees locally and globally, the process of germinating, planting and protecting, as well as coppicing and agroforestry techniques.
 Through education we have the ability to shift the social consciousness, to upskill and empower.
-The students we teach at assemblies and communities under lonely mature mango trees, leave with a new-found respect for forests and empowered to ‘plant tomorrow today’.
+The students we teach leave with a new-found respect for forests and empowered to ‘plant tomorrow today’.

 Prevention & protection

-One of the driving forces behind the rapid rate of deforestation in Malawi is that 89% of families do not have access to electricity or gas.
-By teaching communities how to build clay efficient stoves (we call these Changu Changu Moto's meaning ‘Fast Fast Fire’), families reduce the firewood required for cooking by up to 70%.
-The clay ovens reduce smoke by two thirds, reduces burns from spilt pots, speed up the cooking process and are so efficient that some still have embers the next morning!
-Communities receive training on how to construct a Changu Changu Moto in their home, they are then visited to encourage long term use (instead of reverting back to the traditional inefficient 3 stone ‘mafuwa’ method), shown how to maintain the oven and how to sustainably coppice firewood.
+One of the driving forces behind the rapid rate of deforestation in Malawi is that 89% of families cook on open fires.
+By teaching communities how to build clay efficient stoves, families reduce the firewood required for cooking by up to 70%.
+The clay ovens also reduces burns from spilt pots, speed up the cooking process and are so efficient that some still have embers the next morning!
+Communities receive training on how to construct a clay stove in their home, they are then visited to encourage long term use and shown how to maintain the oven and how to sustainably coppice firewood.

 HOW YOU CAN HELP